updated on:

 • Domain authority

-You can do it in a spreadsheet devoting one separate sheet to one web page of your site.
+You can do it in a spreadsheet, devoting one separate sheet to each web page of your site.
 It may look something like this table.
+This document will become your “before” snapshot, a reference point you’ll compare the redesigned website to once everything is launched.

 Table with webpages' metrics